Giant anteater

 It is classified as Vulnerable (VU) by the IUCN.
 Its populations are threatened by deforestation, forest fires, road expansion, and poaching.

 In the wild, their main predator is the jaguar.
-In case of danger, the Giant Anteater stands on its back legs and uses its long claws as a powerful defense.
+In case of danger, the The Giant Anteater stands on its back legs and uses its long claws as a powerful defense.

 No items found.